Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 The Wenzels lost their rental home and most of their possessions, but they gained a daughter.

-Claire was born early, nine days after the most destructive fire in Colorado history, and still has health-related problems — which may be related to her mother’s smoke inhalation and stress-related high blood pressure.
+Claire was born early — nine days after the most destructive fire in Colorado history — and still has health-related problems, which, according to her parents, may be related to her mother’s smoke inhalation and stress-related high blood pressure.

 “We’ve encountered struggle after struggle.
 It’s been very difficult emotionally.
 I’ve had health issues that are likely related.
 It’s been really rough,” said Savannah Wenzel.